You make Mission EDIFY possible!

 We begin with a story.

 A wise woman once said to me, "Wendy, I'll give you twenty minutes to talk about [him].
 I know you need to, but after that, we're talking about you and God.
-Because we can talk about what he did to you all day, but it isn't going to bring you closer to the truth."
+Because we can talk about what he did to you all day long, but it isn't going to bring you closer to the truth."

 Something to consider:

 Beneath all the bullshit, you are valuable.
 If you'll take the time to engage with God and embrace the value He reveals, you will learn things about yourself and the nature of God that will truly set you free.
 Free.
 Freedom always begins with the truth.
-If you need to express your pain--you need to express your pain.
-Respect this about the process.
-Journal.
-Find a safe and healthy friend to listen.
-Enlist the aid of a professional counselor.
-AND then be willing to identify behavioral/relationship patterns that are in direct opposition of your personal worth and what you tell yourself you want.
+If you need to express your pain, then you need to express your pain.
+Respect your needs in the process.
+But then choose healthy expressions of your pain.

+- AND be willing to identify behavioral/relationship patterns that are in direct opposition of your personal worth and what you tell yourself you want.
+(This is a biggie.)

-We get better together!
+We get better together,

-Published on Friday, November 30, 2018 @ 7:31 PM CDT
+Published on Tuesday, November 27, 2018 @ 9:09 AM CDT